 Mexican labor patriarch dead at 97

-MEXICO CITY (AP) _ Fidel Velazquez, the iron-handed labor patriarch who dominated Mexico’s union movement since the late 1930s, died Saturday, his doctor said.
+MEXICO CITY (AP) _ Fidel Velazquez, the iron-handed labor patriarch who dominated Mexico’s union movement since the late 1930s and helped keep the ruling party in power, died Saturday, his doctor said.
 He was 97.

 Often criticized for his authoritarian grip on a labor movement he steered largely along pro-government lines, ``Don Fidel″ typified a style of politics that may not outlive him.